 With that in mind, such desiccant dusts may need to be applied multiple times, as well as to be used in conjunction with other bed bug control products.
-Also, while these dusts are non-toxic, using safety gear while applying them is strongly advisable simply because there will be a lot of silica particles flying in the air which may cause respiratory problems.
+Also, while these dusts are non-toxic, using safety gear while applying it is strongly advisable simply because there will be a lot of silica particles flying in the air which may cause respiratory problems.
 Things such as masks, safety goggles, gloves, and so on are all recommended.

 Bed bug traps (interceptor traps, sticky traps)